FuzionView/FV-Docs/source/ticketviewer.rst

    *Identifying Features*

-The `Glossary <https://uumpt.sharedgeo.net/docs/PrepFV.html#definitions-and-schema-required#>`_ explains ticket details.
+The `Glossary :ref:`prepfv:definitions-and-schema-required` has more detailed explanations about ticket details.

 Stacked Features
 ------------------